| Nothing is harder to categorize than an artist as

 art has indeed echoes of outsider art, but to end at this

 would be facile, and his talent deserves further exploration.
+For all the spontaneity and visual abandon, he possesses

 an instinctual ability to suspend the brush at the right moment,